mrmdlab/Segmenthor/Tutorial.md

     - note: the previous releases were junk
 - what's new
     - improved accuracy
+    - Ctrl+Shift+S to save image embedding and it will be loaded automatically next time you open the corresponding image
+    - config: allow disabling automatic loading image embedding
 - what to expect for the next version
     - faster computation
     - segment everything and just select what you want
     - compute the image embedding in batch
-    - config option: save image embedding together with mask
     - adjust the images in batch

 ## Get Started